danielkellyio/runway-avatars/article/article.md

 ### Create a Form for Uploading an Avatar Image

-Start up the dev server (`npm run dev`) and navigate to `http://localhost:3000`.
+Start up the dev server with `npm run dev` and navigate to `http://localhost:3000`.
 You should see the Nuxt welcome screen.

 ![Nuxt welcome screen](./images/nuxt-welcome-screen.jpg)